 Eat Greek food on Dodecanese Blvd and sip on a Baklava Martini

-Tarpon Springs still has a large Greek population and there are many Greek shops, restaurants, and bakeries located in the town.
-Many are around Dodecanese Blvd while there are others near the Downtown and other main streets.
+As mentioned, Tarpon Springs has a large Greek population and there are many Greek eateries, restaurants, and bakeries located in the town.
+Most are around the Dodecanese Blvd, but you can also find a few near Downtown Tarpon Springs Florida and on the other streets.

 Buy the famous Tarpon Springs sponges

-Around the Tarpon Springs sponge docks, you will find many shops selling the famous sponges.
-These sponges are supposed to be the finest in the world.
+Near the Historic Tarpon Springs Sponge Docks, you will find many shops selling the famous sponges.
+The sponges harvested from water near Tarpon Springs are supposed to be the finest in the world.

-We bought our sponges at the Tarpon Sponge Exchange and I’m completely satisfied with them.
+We bought our sponges at the Tarpon Sponge Exchange.
 The girl at the counter shared lots of interesting information about wool sponges, loofah sponges, and their best uses.
 Other great places to buy sponges include Lori’s Sponges and Soaps and the Sponge Factory.

-Buy a ton of artisan products including olive oil, handmade soaps, and spices
+Buy artisan products including olive oil, handmade soaps, and spices

-Tarpon Springs has many delightful little shops selling everything from handmade soaps, seashells, kitschy decor to oils, authentic Greek food, beachy dresses, and more.
+Tarpon Springs, the little Greek town in Florida, has many delightful little shops selling everything from handmade soaps, seashells, kitschy decor to oils, authentic Greek food, beachy dresses, and more.
 Here are a few of the must-visit shops that we discovered during our visit.

 Lori’s Sponges and Soaps has amazing handmade soaps which make perfect gifts for Christmas, birthdays, anniversary’s and other occasions.
 They have a great selection of face and body soaps in interesting scents and fragrances.
-I bought a small lemongrass soap and sponge set as a souvenir and loved it!
-For more variety, visit GetAGuru for handmade soaps, incenses, fabrics, and paintings.
-They have everything uniquely arranged in a Middle-Eastern type of setting.
+I bought a small lemongrass soap and sponge set as a souvenir.

 Admire the beautifully decorated bikes around the town